grapeup/ubaar-competition/README.md

 ## Results

-Results are presented in presentation `results.pdf`.
+Results are presented in presentation `Ubaar conclusions.pdf`.
 Additionally to the model performance report, a few conclusions are drawn.